 Unless your tastes run to the esoteric, there is no excuse for paying to download e-books.
 You can probably download just about any best-seller your heart desires from your local library.

 Another free movie rental option is the Redbox Text Club.
-Send the word SIGNUP to 727272 to receive promotional messages from the company.
+Text the word SIGNUP to 727272 to receive promotions from Redbox.
 At least once a month, I receive a code for a free rental.

 3. Magazine subscriptions